 The idea of sticking yourself with a needle can cause some worry, but people on the HCG diet do it each day with little to no issue.
 If you are concerned, or are currently panicking, don’t worry.
 Injecting HCG is easy and relatively painless, and there are a few ways you can make it an easy part of your day.

-Preparing for your HCG Injection
+Preparing for your HCG Shot

 - Wash your hands and have your supplies organized in an easy to reach manner.